Harlesden: Culture and "reggae capital"

-The Brent Black Music Cooperative Rehearsal Studios was set up in Willesden in 1983 by a grant from Brent council.
-It provided a studio and training for numerous local and international acts such as The Last Poets and Aswad.
 In 1970, Sonny Roberts established the first specialist record shop called Orbitone Records, retailing various genres of music but in the mid 1970s became the hub premises for producing, licensing and distributing soca music.
 During the mid 1970s and 1980s, dozens of record shops filled the Harlesden streets of Church Road, Craven Park Road and the High Street.
 As of 2020, two still remain in operation on Craven Park Road: Hawkeye and Starlight Records.
-Numerous pirate radio stations also operated in the area, being very influential to local black artists.

 The Cimarons, England's first home-grown reggae roots band, was formed in 1969 at Tavistock community centre in Harlesden.
 Numerous reggae artists lived or live in or around Harlesden, including Dennis Brown (on Hazeldean Road), Janet Kay, General Levy, Jimmy Cliff, Bob Marley (on The Circle, Neasden), Liz Mitchell of Boney M (on Wrottesley Road), and others.

 The 1998 musical film Babymother, produced by Channel 4 Films, is set in Harlesden and captures the black dancehall culture in the area.
 A London Safari: Walking Adventures in NW10 is a 2014 paperback book authored by local Rose Rouse about Harlesden.

-More recently, Harlesden has produced known hip hop and grime artists such as K Koke, Nines and George The Poet.
+Harlesden has produced known hip hop and grime artists such as K Koke, Nines and George the Poet.

 Media

 The Beat London (formerly known as BANG Radio) is a licensed radio station that broadcasts urban music and cultural programmes from Harlesden High Street.
 It broadcasts on 103.6 FM throughout north-west London.

-Numerous unlicensed stations broadcast in and around North West London from reggae and other genres, including Radio RJR 98.3 FM, UK Roots 95.4 FM and Omega Radio 104.1 FM.
+Numerous pirate radio stations have always broadcast from the area, being very influential to local black artists, including RJR 98.3, UK Roots 95.4 and Omega Radio 104.1.

 Brent's largest newspaper is the Brent & Kilburn Times.

 The Queen Victoria Pub in EastEnders on the BBC was inspired by The College Park Hotel in Harlesden.

 Politics and government

-Harlesden is part of the Queen's Park and Maida Vale constituency for elections to the House of Commons of the United Kingdom, represented by Georgia Gould from the Labour Party since 2024.
+Harlesden is part of the Queen's Park and Maida Vale constituency for elections to the House of Commons, represented by Georgia Gould from the Labour Party since 2024.

 Harlesden is part of the Harlesden and Kensal Green ward for elections to Brent London Borough Council.